 - 7.5.
-Qube does not currently have an internal audit function, however the Audit and Risk Management Committee is currently considering soon implementing such a function and is awaiting a detailed proposal from an external service provider on an internal audit plan. - 7.6.
+Qube does not currently have its own internal audit function, however the Audit and Risk Management Committee implemented such a function through the appointment of an external service provider during the Reporting Period.
+The service provider, a large accountancy firm, was appointed to initially prepare a three-year internal audit plan focusing on key risk areas of the business.
+The internal auditor will now work with the Committee and Qube's senior executives to implement action items arising from the internal audit process. - 7.6.
 Qube employs a risk management framework for evaluating and continually improving the effectiveness of its risk management and internal control processes.
-The risk management framework incorporates input from a range of existing systems, programs and policies including: - 7.6.1. a comprehensive occupational health and safety program, including specific targets for continuous improvement, occupational health and safety standards, rail safety standards and safety management systems, all of which are monitored and reviewed to achieve compliance with applicable legislation and regulations; - 7.6.2. a delegation of authority policy, including guidelines and approval limits for operational and capital expenditure and investments; - 7.6.3. a comprehensive annual insurance program;

-- 7.6.4. a Board-approved finance policy: - 7.6.5. annual budgeting and monthly reporting systems for all divisions to monitor performance against budget targets; - 7.6.6. the identification and assessment of strategic risks in the annual review and updating of strategic plans and associated business models; and - 7.6.7. an environmental regulation compliance policy and improvement strategies.
+The risk management framework incorporates input from a range of existing systems, programs and policies including: - a. a comprehensive occupational health and safety program, including specific targets for continuous improvement, occupational health and safety standards, rail safety standards and safety management systems, all of which are monitored and reviewed to achieve compliance with applicable legislation and regulations; - b. a delegation of authority policy, including guidelines and approval limits for operational and capital expenditure and investments; - c. a comprehensive annual insurance program; - d. a Board-approved finance policy: - e. annual budgeting and monthly reporting systems for all divisions to monitor performance against budget targets; - f. the identification and assessment of strategic risks in the annual review and updating of strategic plans and associated business models; and - g. an environmental regulation compliance policy and improvement strategies.